- What is a Private Lender?

 Fast Financing from Private Lenders

 The major banks in Ontario are required to follow a comprehensive and time-consuming mortgage approval process.
 There is no possible way to have a bank speed up its mortgage process.
-This can be an issue for property sales that require money quickly.
+Aside from the aforementioned reasons, this can also be an issue for property sales that require money quickly.
 Private lenders can provide mortgage money much faster than banks can.
 If required, a private lender can provide funding in as little as one day.
 Our network of private lenders and private mortgage companies can lend on real estate in every city and town in Ontario.
 Call one of our private mortgage brokers to discuss your mortgage and get money from private lenders.

 Information on Lenders in the Ontario Real Estate Market